 What Triggers a Migraine?

 There is much debate over possible migraine triggers.
-Stress, food (including chocolate and MSG), fatigue, hunger, weather changes and hormones are just a few of the possible triggers.
-Menstruation is typically blamed for migraines in women as is pregnancy and menopause.
-Scientific research has not been able to prove consistently a connection between these triggers and migraines, however.
+Stress, food (including chocolate and MSG), fatigue, hunger, weather changes, and hormones are just a few of the possible triggers.
+Menstruation is typically blamed for migraines in women, as is pregnancy and menopause.
+Scientific research has not been able to consistently prove a connection between these triggers and migraines, however.

 What many people don’t know is that muscles in the neck are a common trigger for many headaches, not just migraines.
-Neck muscles can cause compression in the vertebra just below the skull, specifically C1 (cervical vertebrae one), C2 and C3 (I know this from personal experience).
+Neck muscles can cause compression in the vertebra just below the skull, specifically C1 (cervical vertebrae one), C2, and C3 (I know this from personal experience).